niwinz/djangorestframework-composed-permissions/docs/index.rst

 Quickstart
 ----------

-The best way to understand how djangorestframework-composed-permissions, is saying some examples.
+The best way to understand how djangorestframework-composed-permissions works, is looking some examples.

-This package comes with some generic components defined for you, later we will see how to define a own component but for the first example we go to use a generic components.
+This package comes with some generic permission components defined for you, later we will see how to define a own component but for the first example we go to use one generic.

 We go to define one permission and viewset that uses it: